 Elements that want to propose a new format upstream need to first check if the new caps are acceptable upstream with an ACCEPT_CAPS query.
-Then they would send a RECONFIGURE event and be prepared to answer the CAPS query with the new prefered format.
+Then they would send a RECONFIGURE event and be prepared to answer the CAPS query with the new preferred format.
 It should be noted that when there is no upstream element that can (or wants) to renegotiate, the element needs to deal with the currently configured format.

 Elements that operate in transform negotiation according to the section called “Transform negotiation” pass the RECONFIGURE event upstream.
 Because these elements simply do a fixed transform based on the upstream caps, they need to send the event upstream so that it can select a new format.

 Elements that operate in fixed negotiation (the section called “Fixed negotiation”) drop the RECONFIGURE event.
 These elements can't reconfigure and their output caps don't depend on the upstream caps so the event can be dropped.